ianaroot/ignorethemanbehindthecurtain/readme.md

 Kitout is okay with units that require manual operator intervention as Kitout is as much about documentation as it is about automation.
-In fact, if Kitout was a person it would suggest you first write your units as the kind that instruct the operator _before_ you investigate how to make them automated and non- interactive.
+In fact, if Kitout was a person it would suggest you first write your units as the kind that instruct the operator _before_ you investigate how to make them automated and non-interactive.

 [boxen]: http://boxen.github.com
 [sprout-wrap]: https://github.com/pivotal-sprout/sprout-wrap